 Ingredients

-• 1 lb baby potatoes, scrubbed and cut in half
+- 1 pound baby potatoes, scrubbed and halved

 Instructions

-• Put the halved potatoes in a large mixing bowl.
-Season with kosher salt, black pepper, 1 teaspoon fresh thyme and 1 teaspoon dry rosemary.
-Add 2 teaspoons minced garlic and 2 tablespoons extra virgin olive oil.
+- Season the potatoes.
+Preheat the oven to 450°F. Put the potatoes in a large mixing bowl and season with 1 teaspoon of fresh thyme leaves, 1 teaspoon dried rosemary, and a big pinch or two of salt and pepper.
+Add 2 teaspoons minced garlic and 2 tablespoons olive oil.
 Toss to make sure the potatoes are well coated.

-• Arrange the potatoes, cut side down, on a sheetpan or baking dish.
-Roast in the heated oven for about 25 minutes.
+- Roast the potatoes.
+Arrange the potatoes, cut side down, on a sheetpan or baking dish.
+Roast in the heated oven for 25 minutes.
+Meanwhile, remove the salmon from the refrigerator and season with salt and pepper on both sides.
+Set aside at room temperature while the potatoes roast.

-• Drizzle about 3 to 4 tablespoons extra virgin olive oil over the salmon fillet.
+- Get ready to roast the salmon.
+Remove the potatoes from the oven and turn the heat down to 250°F. Push the potatoes to one side of your pan to make room for the salmon.
+Brush the pan with a bit of olive oil, then add the salmon.
+Drizzle about 3 to 4 tablespoons extra virgin olive oil over the salmon fillet.
 Spread the remaining fresh garlic on top (I use the back of a spoon to spread the garlic evenly all over the fish fillet).
-Sprinkle the remaining rosemary and fresh thyme.
+Sprinkle with the remaining fresh thyme and dried rosemary.

 Notes